Peter MacIntyre: The Roots of Motivation: Connecting Language and Music

-- using traditional music contexts (such as the ceilidh) to inform language learning contexts and methods (We do a lot of work in this sphere and have also introduced a scheme called Beairteas which is like your Bun is Bàrr programme in so far as young people are involved in language enriching experiences with elders)
+- using traditional music contexts (such as the ceilidh) to inform language learning contexts and methods (We do a lot of work in this sphere and have also introduced a scheme called Beairteas which is like the Nova Scotia Bun is Bàrr programme in so far as young people are involved in language enriching experiences with elders).

 Crouse, Liam Alastair: “Dìleab EOST”: the European Oral Song Tradition project and its legacy